What are miracles? RE resources

 Here are the main aims for the lesson plan:

-Read some of Jesus’ miracle stories and find out what is a miracle.
+Read some of Jesus’ miracle stories and find out what a miracle is.
 Ask why these miracle stories are important.

 Key vocabulary: Bible, Christ, Faith, God, Gospel, Holy, Holy Spirit, Jesus, Miracle, New Testament, Old Testament, Worship.